GetRecruited

 Understanding how the money works — by division, by sport, by school type — is the difference between making a smart decision and making a $200,000 mistake.

-Head count sports
+Head count sports (traditional system)

 In a head count sport, every scholarship is a full scholarship.
 The coach has a fixed number of full-ride scholarships to give, and each one covers everything.
 If a D1 women's basketball program has 15 scholarships, it can give 15 full rides — it can't split them into 30 half-scholarships.
 You either get a full ride or you don't get athletic money.

-Equivalency sports
+Equivalency sports (traditional system)

 In an equivalency sport, the coach has a pool of scholarship money equivalent to a certain number of full scholarships, but they can divide it however they choose.
 If a D1 men's soccer program has 9.9 scholarships, the coach could give one athlete 50%, another 30%, another 10%, and so on — as long as the total doesn't exceed 9.9 full-scholarship equivalents.
 This is how most sports work, and it's why most athletic scholarships are partial.